 FEATURE: 2013 Internet Marketing Forecast by Bruce Clay

 2013 will be a year with a faster pace and more innovations in search and social than we've seen yet.
-For my predictions this year I've focused in on three areas of the Internet marketing industry: new spam, new SEO tactics and new tools.
+For my predictions this year I've focused in on three areas of the Internet marketing industry: new spam, new search engine optimization tactics and new tools.

 Traditional SEO: Tools Market Contracts Around Paid APIs, Rankings See Fresh Energy